Nations not competing at the 2006 Winter Olympics: Mexico

 Mexico did not send any athletes to the 2006 Winter Olympics.
 The teams for bobsleigh and skeleton both failed to qualify for the Games.
-Alpine skier Hubertus von Hohenlohe had gained enough FIS points to qualify for the Olympics, but the Mexico National Olympic Committee decided not to send a one-man team to the Games.
+Alpine skier Hubertus von Hohenlohe had gained enough FIS points to qualify for the Olympics, but the Mexican Olympic Committee decided not to send a one-man team to the Games.

 von Hohenlohe lobbied strenuously to get to go to what would be his fifth Games, with support from the Turin Committee, the Italian National Olympic Committee (CONI), the IOC, and FIS.